 - A grade of Incomplete automatically reverts to a Fail on the transcript after one calendar year if the clerkship/selective has not been completed.

 - If an approved leave of absence is the reason the Incomplete is not completed within one calendar year, a student will receive a “W” (Withdraw) on their transcript and will be required to restart the clerkship/selective.

-- Withdrawing from a clerkship/selective: In the event that a student begins but then withdraws from a clerkship/selective without the coordinated approval by the associate dean, student affairs and the associate dean, clinical and competency based education, the student’s transcript will reflect a “W” regardless of the amount of time spent on the rotation.
+- Withdrawing from a clerkship/selective: In the event that a student begins but then withdraws from a clerkship/selective without the coordinated approval by the dean, student affairs/or designee and the dean, clinical curriculum/or designee, the student’s transcript will reflect a “W” regardless of the amount of time spent on the rotation.

 *Two weeks: In order to receive credit for two week’s effort on the clerkship, the student must complete the expected requirements as determined by the clerkship director and site director for that particular clerkship.
 A clinical work week is defined as up to 6 days on service with one day off therefore, in order to be eligible for an incomplete, the student should have successfully completed ten to twelve days in the clinical setting, as determined by clerkship/selective director.

 - Posting a grade replacing the Incomplete will take place within two weeks after receipt of the following: